ashishkrishnan/sparkplug/README.md

 <a id="capabilities"></a>
 ## 🚀 Capabilities

-* **Reliable Wake up on Lan (WoL):** Remotely power on your PC over Wifi, which triggers a relay to power on via the motherboard headers.
+* **Reliable Wake-on-LAN (WoL):** Remotely power on your PC over Wifi (WLAN), which triggers a relay to power on via the motherboard headers.
 * **Reliable OS selector:** Use predefined keyboard input to navigate your primary or secondary os (e.g ubuntu or windows)
-* **Shutdown:** Ensures, triggers are on the power button if the PC is confirmed ON.
+* **Shutdown:** Safely shuts down your PC.
-* **Thermal Guard:** Monitors internal case temperature.
+* **Thermal Guard:** Monitors internal temperature.
 If the Sparkplug exceeds **85°C**, it locks out all controls to prevent hardware damage.
-* **Safety protocols:** Prevents any accidental shutdown or wake-ups if Sparkplug detects an ongoing sequence or is in cool down period.
+* **Safety protocols:** Prevents any accidental shutdown or wake-ups if Sparkplug detects an ongoing sequence or is in cooldown period.
 * **Realtime Health Monitoring**: Provides observability for hardware state and software sequences.
 * **Debug Mode**: Has a debug mode for testing if your motherboard or OS settings are HID compliant.

 > [!IMPORTANT]
-> The OS selector capability requires ESP32-S3 with Native USB OTG" (On-The-Go) support.
+> The OS selector capability requires ESP32-S3 with Native USB OTG (On-The-Go) support.
 > This makes it an ideal case for pretending it to be an HID in order to choose OS.
-In later milestone, we will make this modular to flash capabilities based on the board.
+In a later milestone, we will make this modular to flash capabilities based on the board.

 ---
 <a id="api"></a>